kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 If the incompatibility does happen (i.e. someone updated nodeAffinity, making running Pods violate the new nodeAffinity), we don't guarantee that those Pods will continue to run without any issue.
 However, we try our best not to interrupt them:
-- For volumes that not yet present in the Node.status.volumesAttached field, we fail the Pods that use them, since we are sure the Pods have never been running.
+- For volumes that are not yet present in the Node.status.volumesAttached field, we fail the Pods that use them, since we are sure the Pods have never been running.
   (see [Handling race condition](#handling-race-condition) below)
 - We will not detach the volume.
 So if the volume is actually accessible (depends on the storage provider), the Pod can continue to run.
-- For CSI drivers with `requiresRepublish` set to true, we will stop calling NodePublishVolume periodically. and an event is emitted.
+- For CSI drivers with `requiresRepublish` set to true, we will stop calling NodePublishVolume periodically, and an event is emitted.
 - For CSI drivers with `requiresRepublish` set to false, an event is emitted on kubelet restart.
 Otherwise the pod should continue to run.
 It is not re-evaluated when the pod is already running.